HomeMy WebLinkAbout1935-08-20 144

 Caouette, Madeline D.Fowle, Roland H. McClearn, John H.

-F. Hopkins, Hosanna V. Andrews, Merrill Y..& Elizabeth
+F. Hopkins, Hosanna V. Andrews, Merrill Y. & Elizabeth

 P. Papen, Douglas D. & Mildred E. Sweetser, Ralph E. &

-Florence V. Cox, Robert Gozzi, Irene M. Ryan, Warren S.
+Florence V. Cox, Robert Gozzi, Irene M. Ryan, Warren S .

 Marguerite E. Comman, Aubrey & Sadie W. Caldwell, Patrick

-Sleeper, Harry W. Pierce, Alice A. Nelson, John Perry, Jr.,
+Sleeper, Harry W. Pierce, Alice A Nelson, John Perry, Jr. ,

-Harry F. & Carrie B. Beebe, James Fullerton, Karl Cook,
+Harry F. & Carrie B .
+Beebe, James Fullerton, Karl Cook,

-Savings Bank, Michael DtAngelo, Lawrence J. Raymond,
+Savings Bank, Michael Dtttngelo, Lawrence J. Raymond,

-Emery, Ethel Whip s, Frederick G. Jones, Clarence P.
+Emery, Ethel Whips, Frederick G Jones, Clarence P.

-A. Henderson, Ralpph J. ueyoe 0--alt-r J. Go --d Sarh L.
+A. Henderson, Ralph J. Leyoe Walt ,r J. Go d Sarh L.

-Hatfield, A. & Rich, Lizzie s
+Hatfield, Irving A. & Ethel U. Rich, Lizzie M. Porter

 Lillie Kirkbright, Patrick A. Collins, heirs of, Alfred E.